Have you been accused of cybercrime?

 What are the most commonly occurring instances of cybercrime where people aren’t sure whether they’re on the right side of the law or not?

 Is it OK to read someone else’s emails without their permission?

 If you read any unopened email in that person’s account, you will have made an “unauthorised modification” to the database that holds that person’s email, an offence under Section 2.
-If you take any of the information contained in their email for yourself, that will be considered as “theft”.

 Is it OK to log into someone’s social media accounts without their permission?